PencilCode/reference/documents/pencil/urls.html.md

 When saving your data, rememember to follow the Pencil Code [terms of service](//pencilcode.net/terms.html).
-In particular, do not flood the service with more than a megabytes of data: Pencil Code is not a bulks storage service, and using it as one would unfairly deny resources to other students.
-If you try to host spam or copyrighted content or bulk data that is too large, we may remove the data, or limit or block access.
+In particular, do not flood the service with more than a megabyte of data: Pencil Code is not a bulk storage service, and using it as one would unfairly deny resources to other students.
+If you try to host spam or copyrighted content or bulk data that are too large, we may remove the data, or limit or block access.

 Pencil Code is good for storing small text or data files for your